 3) STILL is generally not liable for any defects that Client is aware of, or has failed to detect due to gross negligence, upon Formation of Contract.
 In order to be able to assert claims under warranty – with the exception of claims arising from a contract to provide a specified result (Werkvertrag) – Client must have properly fulfilled its duty to inspect the Goods and give notice of defects in accordance with section 377 HGB and, as applicable, section 381 HGB.
 If Goods are intended for installation or any other form of further processing, the Goods must always be inspected immediately before being processed.
 If a defect is identified upon handover or delivery, inspection, or at any later point in time, STILL must be notified in writing without undue delay.
 In any event, obvious defects must be reported in writing within 7 (seven) working days of handover or delivery, while defects that were not discernible when the Goods were inspected must be reported in writing within 7 (seven) working days of being detected.
 Defects cannot be reported in writing any later than 12 (twelve) months after handover or delivery of the Goods.
 Outwardly identifiable transport damage must be reported in writing without undue delay upon handover or delivery of the Goods, while transport damage that is not visible from the outside must be reported in writing within 3 (three) days of handover or delivery of the Goods.
 Client must submit a notification of defects in writing and include any relevant documents and samples as well as photographs, if applicable.
 STILL is under no obligation to return or store Goods that are sent back to STILL without its advance consent.
 Client must not notify STILL of defects of quality that are not material.
 If Client fails to properly inspect the Goods and/or report defects, liability of STILL is excluded for any defects that were not reported in time or in the proper manner, in accordance with the relevant statutory provisions.

-a) STILL offers a warranty of 12 (twelve) months, but no more than 1,800 (one thousand eight hundred) hours of operation, for industrial trucks in respect of defects of quality that existed upon transfer of risk.
+a) STILL offers a warranty of 12 (twelve) months for industrial trucks in respect of defects of quality that existed upon transfer of risk.
 The warranty period commences upon entry of the Goods into the area of control of a client (‘End Customer’) in such a way that the client can inspect the Goods (‘Handover’).

-b) STILL also offers a warranty of 12 (twelve) months, but no more than 1,800 (one thousand eight hundred) hours of operation, for spare parts and replacement parts supplied by and repairs performed by STILL.
+b) STILL also offers a warranty of 12 (twelve) months for spare parts and replacement parts supplied by and repairs performed by STILL.
 The warranty period commences with the Handover or on the date of installation at the end customer's facilities in the event of installation by STILL, but no later than 6 (six) months after Delivery.

 Any Remedial Action or Substitute Deliveries are not subject to a separate warranty period but rather fall under the warranty period for the original Goods.
 However, where applicable, the warranty is extended by any interruption of operations caused by the Remedial Action or Substitute Delivery.
 No warranty is offered for used Goods.